gcaeirodias/GT-seq_filters/README.md

 # GT-seq_filters
-A shell script to identify loci from reduced representation sequencing methods compatible with the preparation of GT-seq libraries.
+GT-seq_filters is a series of shell scripts used to identify loci from reduced representation sequencing methods compatible with the preparation of GT-seq libraries.
+Bellow is a description of each script.

+## identify_GT-seq_loci.sh

+## rescue_loci.sh